-The information herein on "Sciatica and Low Back Pain Could Be Abdominal Aneurysm" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Sciatica and Low Back Pain Could Be Abdominal Aneurysm" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Presently Matriculated: ICHS: MSN* FNP (Family Nurse Practitioner Program)

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 My Digital Business Card

 For individuals training for long distance walking marathons and/or events, can focusing on building a… Read More

 Could pita bread be a possible option for individuals trying to eat healthier?
 Pita Bread… Read More

 Can individuals dealing with joint pain incorporate acupuncture therapy to manage lupus symptoms and restore… Read More